-- Production or activities involving forced labor - Production or activities involving child labor13
+- Production or activities involving forced labor12 - Production or activities involving child labor13

-&lt;sup>12 Forced labor means all work or service, not voluntarily performed, that is extracted from an individual under threat of force or penalty.
+12 Forced labor means all work or service, not voluntarily performed, that is extracted from an individual under threat of force or penalty.

-&lt;sup>13 Employees may only be taken if they are at least 15 years old, as defined in the ILO Minimum Age Convention (C138, Art.
+13 Employees may only be taken if they are at least 15 years old, as defined in the ILO Minimum Age Convention (C138, Art.
 2), and ratified by Nigeria in 2002.
 Children under the age of 18 will not be employed in hazardous work.
-Children will not be employed in any manner that is economically exploitive, or is likely to be hazardous to, or to
+Children will not be employed in any manner that is economically exploitive, or is likely to be hazardous to, or to interfere with, the child's education, or to be harmful to the child's health, or physical, mental, spiritual, moral, or social development.

-• Cross-border trade in waste and waste products, unless compliant to the Basel Convention and the underlying regulations.
+• Cross-border trade in waste and waste products, unless compliant to the Basel Convention and the underlying regulations.14